 By default, WorkSpaces supports video-in redirection.
-Use the WSP configuration file to disable this feature, if needed.
+Use the DCV configuration file to disable this feature, if needed.

-To enable or disable video-in redirection for Red Hat Enterprise Linux WorkSpaces enabled - Video-in redirection is enabled (default)
+To enable or disable video-in redirection for Red Hat Enterprise Linux WorkSpaces video-in = X enabled - Video-in redirection is enabled (default)